 Our team also introduced pupils to the 3Rs – Reduce, Reuse and Recycle.
 Further, we taught them how to apply the 3Rs to help reduce food waste at home and school.
 At the end of the 3Rs session, our pupils resolved to use them in the future.

 In the 2nd and 3rd weeks we trained 10 upper primary pupils to conduct interview surveys of their peers.
 They interviewed 5% of pupils from each class in the school.

-The classes also made posters to raise awareness about the issues of food waste.
-These posters were then displayed at key vantage points, like the notice board, entrance doors and in the corridors.
+Classes also made posters to raise awareness about the issues of food waste.
+And these posters were then displayed at key vantage points, like the notice board, entrance doors and in the corridors.

 In the last week we did another food waste audit in order to take final measurements.
 We found that pupils were more conscious of what was being thrown away.
 And this resulted in a reduction in the total amount being thrown away.
 Further, there was an increase in awareness and knowledge about the issues associated with food waste.
 This awareness was demonstrated in workshops and assemblies.